andycroll/andycroll.com/_posts/2018/2018-04-01-stop-robots-crawlers-triggering-errors-rails.md

 When a Rails application can't find a record, it throws a 404 error.
 This is a standard HTTP code for browsers meaning 'not found'.

-When you have an Internet-facing site various search engines will be crawling it.
+When you have an Internet-facing site various search engines will be crawling it to index your pages.
 As you change things, certain URLs might change or cease to exist.
 This means search engines/crawlers can start generating a lot of ‘not found’ errors by trying to load pages that used to exist.

 ## Instead of…